Can Vegans Drink Alcohol? Things You Need to Know

 So yeah, it’s not necessarily a case of ‘is alcohol vegan?’ but more of a ‘which alcohol brands are vegan?’.
 But as a vegan, you will be no stranger to doubling down on your research and checking religiously nutritional information to make sure that you aren’t consuming animal products.

-The great news is that many leading and upcoming alcohol companies are doing their utmost to produce high-quality, delicious drinks without the need to use animal products during the production process.
-However, there will always be companies who attempt to create fantastic, unique flavours which require a little extra help from thinning agents and other ingredients — which more often than not are from animals.
+The great news for those on a plant-based diet is that many leading and upcoming alcohol companies are doing their utmost to produce high-quality, delicious drinks without the need to use animal products during the production process.
+However, there will always be companies who attempt to create fantastic, unique flavors which require a little extra help from thinning agents and other ingredients — which more often than not, are from animals.

 Vegan Wine